lizhuoq/FLAME_AI/README.md

 bash ./scripts/for_kaggle/UNet_small_theta_train.sh
 bash ./scripts/for_kaggle/UNet_small_theta_train.sh
 ```
-#### Leaderboard MSE
-Best MSE: 0.00995 (obtained by bagging all cross-validation weights of two models).
-MSE using the following inference API: 0.00996
-- For convenience in reproduction, I did not use the best MSE strategy.
-Achieving 0.00996 is considered successful reproduction.
 #### Training Logs
 To help you better reproduce the results, you can refer to my training logs:
 - [xi_train_log](logs/xi_train_log.out)